Find helpful resources, answers and information for University of Michigan-Dearborn alumni.

 - Networking and volunteer opportunities

-Alumni Relations is the record keeper for our over 51,000 graduates.
+Alumni Engagement is the record keeper for our over 51,000 graduates.
 We will be more than happy to assist you in searches for classmates and friends you wish to contact.
 While no information from the alumni database will be released to anyone for business purposes, Alumni Relations will take the identification information you give, attempt to locate the person, and pass your wish to establish contact along to that UM-Dearborn graduate.

 Many alumni support the University with financial contributions to scholarships, research, capital campaigns, memorials, or planned and estate giving.
 Gifts made to UM-Dearborn are received and administered by the Institutional Advancement Office.
 Gifts are tax deductible to the extent allowed by law, with special tax credits for Michigan residents for contributions to the University.
 Information on giving to UM-Dearborn can be obtained from Institutional Advancement at 313-593-5130.

 For general tours of the campus, contact the UM-Dearborn Admissions Office at 313-593-5100.
 View the campus visits and events website for information for additional campus connection opportunities.
-For a tour to learn about the the history and development of UM-Dearborn showcasing over 55 years of philanthropy on campus, contact the Alumni Relations Office at 313-593-5131 or visit our website.
+For a tour to learn about the the history and development of UM-Dearborn showcasing over 55 years of philanthropy on campus, contact the Alumni Engagement Office at 313-593-5131 or visit our website.
 Tours are by appointment only.

 - 51,175 Total Living Degree Holders